-On Polo Lady tours featured in ‘polo escape’ we visit different special spots worldwide.
-This month we travelled to ‘La Esperanza’, an incredible ranch in Coronel Suárez, one of many historical places in Argentinian polo.
+In this month’s Polo Escape, Polo Lady traveled to La Esperanza, an incredible ranch in Coronel Suárez, one of many historical places in Argentinian polo.

 La Esperanza is only a few hours away from Buenos Aires and it is the ranch with the oldest history.
 Being an old ranch does not affect its charm.
-It is located in Coronel Suárez, the birth town of the Huguey family and a reference point for Argentina high handicap.
-It offers luxury, comfort and high-level horses if you want to practice the sport of Kings.
-José María Bertola, Manager of the establishment explains what you need to know to be irrefutably convinced to visit the place.
+It is located in Coronel Suárez, the birth town of the Huguey family and a reference point for Argentina’s high handicap.
+It offers luxury, comfort, and high-level horses, if you want to practice the Sport of Kings.
+José María Bertola, manager of the establishment, explains what you need to know to be irrefutably convinced to visit the place.

-The ranch was opened by my parents in the 50’s in Córdoba.
+“The ranch was opened by my parents in the ‘50s in Córdoba.
 Then, we lived in Tucumán for a few years and we built La Esperanza there where we had a beautiful club.
-Finally, we came to Suárez in 1984 and we built this Esperanza.
+Finally, we came to Suárez in 1984 and built La Esperanza.
 As my grandmother from my father’s side of the family was from Suárez and we are Heguy’s cousins, we wanted to develop a concept principally associated with polo.
-That was important to us.
-So we came here as this city is related to the sport.
+It is important to us, so we came here as this city is related to the sport.”

-Accommodation and meals are offered here.
-In the morning there is practice hitting the ball and in the afternoon there is training.
-As there are so many horses, a lot of people are needed to take them round every day.
+“Accommodation and meals are offered here.
+In the morning, there is practice of hitting the ball, and in the afternoon, there is training.
+As there are so many horses, a lot of people are needed to take them around every day.”

-Best time of the year to visit: In general, from November to April.
-When it is cold things can be rather difficult.
+“In general, from November to April.
+When it is cold, things can be rather difficult.”

-Range of people who visits the ranch:
+What’s the range of people who visit the ranch?

-90% are foreigners and some are Argentinian.
-All age groups: from 7-year-old children to 60-70-year-olds.
+“90% are foreigners and some are Argentinian; all age groups, from 7-year-old children to 60-70-year-olds.
 We have even had good polo players who come to improve their polo, 4 or 5 goal polo players, so a bit of everything.
-Some of these players are regulars whilst others are occasional.
+Some of these players are regulars whilst others are occasional.”

 “We have six fields, all with irrigation, and many horses—around 240.
-We have bedrooms with bathrooms en-suite and we serve meals all expertly prepared by our onsite chef at a special place we have.
-Food is homemade and our speciality is country meat.
+We have bedrooms with bathrooms ensuite and we serve meals all expertly prepared by our onsite chef at a special place we have.
+Food is homemade and our specialty is country meat.
 Our fields are just outside the city.
 A taxi to visit the village takes only a few minutes.
 We have an optional private jet service that we hire and bring here for people who come from other countries.”

-How much does it help being at Coronel Suárez, the birth place of polo?
+How much does it help being at Coronel Suárez, the birthplace of polo?

-It helps a lot with promotion.
-When people hear Coronel Suárez they feel impressed.
+“It helps a lot with promotion.
+When people hear Coronel Suárez, they feel impressed.
 There are a lot of people involved with polo in this area and like being in contact with polo.
-Here you can breathe polo and many people make a living from this.
-There are a lot of grooms and trainers and there must be 40 or50 polo fields.
-All this creates work, people come to stay at the ranches, they visit the village and buy things.
-All in all it benefits everyone.
+Here, you can breathe polo and many people make a living from this.
+There are a lot of grooms and trainers and there must be 40 or 50 polo fields.
+All this creates work, people come to stay at the ranches, they visit the village, and buy things.
+All in all, it benefits everyone.”